DanDeller/Base/README.md

 - yarn start

 <h3>Signup</h3>
 - Once started, go ahead and signup for an account.
-Once signed up go ahead and login, click the todo link, and add yourself some todo items.
+Once signed up go ahead and login, click the contact list link, and add yourself some contacts items.

 <h3>View frontend</h3>
 <a href='http://localhost:3000/'>http://localhost:3000/</a>